kayiwa/combine-playbook/README.md

  * This installation will take a while.
 Ansible provisions the server will all of the necessary components and dependencies.

  * After completed, your server will be available at your server's IP address.
 Navigating to `/admin` will allow you to setup your system defaults (OAI endpoints, etc).
 Going to `/combine` will take you the heart of the application where you can ingest, transform, and analyze metadata.
-Login using the credentials the following credentials:
+Login using the following credentials:
    ```
    username: combine
    password: combine